georgemitenkov/GSoC-2020/README.md

 ## Background

-Instead of a single intermediate representation (IR) with a closed set of operations and types [MLIR](MLIR) uses dialects - different flavours of IR that form a grouping of operations and types under some common functionality.
+Instead of a single intermediate representation (IR) with a closed set of operations and types [MLIR][MLIR] uses dialects - different flavours of IR that form a grouping of operations and types under some common functionality.
 These dialects can be converted one to another in a progressive way, as well as translated to outside-MLIR IRs such as LLVM IR or SPIR-V.